Tencent/tdesign-common/docs/mobile/api_v2/switch.en-US.md

 ### Basic Switch

-Usage scenario: Basic switche can be used when there is no need to emphasize the switch status through copywriting
+Usage scenario: Basic switch can be used when there is no need to emphasize the switch status through copywriting

 {{ base }}